JonathanDuarteGH/myportfolio/README.md

 # Portfolio

-My personal portfolio features frontend Gatsby app and a backend Strapi api using GraphQL as an endpoint to fetch queried data.
-React is used as a framework to pull every component together while Formspree is used as a custom form backend for my contact.
+My personal portfolio features frontend Gatsby app and a backend[Strapi](https://strapi.io/) api using [GraphQL](https://graphql.org/learn/) as an endpoint to fetch queried data.
+React is used as a framework to pull every component together while [Formspree](https://formspree.io/) is used as a custom form backend for my contact.

 I've added the code to GitHub so that the general public can view a snippet around my code.